fcurti/currencyConverter/README.rst

 Unit test are implemented in unitTest.py.

+Assertion:

+webServerRunning
+  check if webServer is up & running

+amountConverted
+  check if the amount has been converted

+badCurrency
+  check if the provided src_currency is supported

-Run unit test typing the following
+Run unit test typing the following, using python version 3.6

 .. code-block:: bash